 He decided to write a paper about it.

-Check out the podcast below to discover how Dan’s research helps us understand how we can keep the good in the learning from a leader who has had a moral failure.
+Check out the podcast below to discover how Dan’s research helps us understand how we can keep the good in the teachings from a disgraced leader.